jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 * OpenAI API
 * Google Sheets API

 The teacher using the system doesn't have to worry about any of the technical details.
 They'll be completely invisible.

-You can find the project on Github.
+All the code is on GitHub.

 ## Digital Ocean Functions